Victoria Duffield: 2013–2024: Accelerate and Day Won

 In 2013, Duffield announced that she was recording new music in Los Angeles, California.
 Her second studio album, Accelerate, was released in June 2014 and failed to chart in any countries.
 However, its lead single, "More Than Friends", reached number 49 on the Canadian Hot 100.
 She also toured with the Backstreet Boys on the second North American leg of their In a World Like This Tour.
 Following the tour, Duffield sustained injuries to her vocal cords and underwent surgery at Cedars-Sinai Medical Center in Los Angeles, resulting in a brief hiatus from performing.
 By Duffield's account, she had a new single scheduled for release in 2017, but was informed that Warner Music Canada was no longer working with her management team and she was subsequently dropped from the label.

 In February 2018, Duffield independently released her first single in nearly four years, "WOW", and announced that she would be independently releasing her third studio album, Day 1, which she had been working on for over three years.
 She then released three additional songs from the album: "Get Me High", "My Mistake", and "Remember You".
-In February 2019, Duffield announced via Instagram that she would be releasing her third studio album, now titled Day Won, on February 12, 2019 across music streaming platforms to celebrate the one-year anniversary of the release of "WOW".
+In February 2019, Duffield announced via Instagram that she would be releasing her third and final studio album, now titled Day Won, on February 12, 2019 across music streaming platforms to celebrate the one-year anniversary of the release of "WOW".